TheMonHub/TheMonHub/README.md

  ### AI?? me no like u!

 I might use AI but me no vibe code.
 I just use AI to search stuff for me or teach stuff or tell me something I don't know.
-Though I usually ended have to go through specifications or documentation. which make me questions why do I even use AI. maybe just to chat with because I'm lonely?
+Though I usually ended have to go through specifications or documentation. which make me questions why do I even use AI. maybe just to chat with because I'm lonely? lmao.

 My skills are genuine.
 Without AI I can still code and such.

 ---

 Wanna chat?
-I have [Discord](https://discord.gg/5JS24UBx).
+I have Discord.
 Please chat with me I'm desperate.
+Discord username: `.monhub`